netrunnerd-lambda/webapi-challenge/README.md

 - [x] Describe a Resource?

 "Everything is a resource."
 Literally everything that is exposed and operated on through the use of an API.
+Like accounts, posts or even recipes for ma's fried chicken.
+If there's an endpoint for it, it's a resource.

 - [x] What can the API return to help clients know if a request was successful?